openbsd/src/usr.bin/awk/README.md

 You can also use `make CC=g++` to build with the GNU C++ compiler, should you choose to do so.

-The version of `malloc` that comes with some systems is sometimes astonishly slow.
-If `awk` seems slow, you might try fixing that.
-More generally, turning on optimization can significantly improve `awk`'s speed, perhaps by 1/3 for highest levels.

 ## A Note About Releases

 We don't usually do releases.

 ## A Note About Maintenance